 1904 - June 28, the SS Norge, sailing from Copenhagen to New York sinks in the North Atlantic, west of Scotland.
 Carrying emigrants from Denmark, Norway, Sweden, Russia and Poland, 627 passengers and crew perish, making it Denmark's worst ever maritime disaster.

 1904 - Southern Florida community of "Dania" incorporated.
 In 1998 the name was changed to "Dania Beach".
-Most of the community's initial residents were Danish settlers.
+Most of the community's first residents were Danish settlers.

 1906 - The Danish Home for the Aged, Brooklyn opens.
 Present at the opening celebration was Jacob Riis, renowned Danish American author and photographer.
 The present-day Danish Home facility is a historic former estate at Croton-On-Hudson, New York.
 The home ceased operations and closed on December 31, 2020.

 1906 - The first Danish Lutheran churches are established in California - Den Første Danske Evangelisk Luthersk Kirke i Los Angeles, and St. Ansgar Danish Evangelical Lutheran Church in San Francisco.

 1906 - Settlement of Dagmar, Montana established by Danish immigrants.